Mike Breen: Basketball

-June 18, 2013 - As ABC's lead play-by-play commentator, Breen called Game 6 of the NBA Finals between the San Antonio Spurs and the Miami Heat.
+June 18, 2013 – As ABC's lead play-by-play commentator, Breen called Game 6 of the NBA Finals between the San Antonio Spurs and the Miami Heat.
 In the final seconds of regulation, Ray Allen hit a clutch three-pointer for the Heat to send the game to overtime.
 They would eventually go on to win in overtime and Game 7.
 This is widely considered to be one of the greatest shots in NBA history, considering the fact that if Allen had missed, the Spurs would have won the championship.
-"James catches, puts up a 3.
+"James catches, puts up a three.
 Won't go, rebound Bosh, back out to Allen, his three-pointer, BANG!
-TIE GAME WITH 5 SECONDS REMAINING!"
+TIE GAME WITH FIVE SECONDS REMAINING!"

-February 27, 2016 - Breen called the regular season game between the Golden State Warriors and the Oklahoma City Thunder on television for ABC. when, in the final seconds of overtime, Warriors guard Stephen Curry hit a 38-foot, game winning three-point shot.
-"They do have a timeout, decide not to use it, Curry, way downtown, BANG!
-BANG!
-OH, WHAT A SHOT FROM CURRY!
-WITH 6 TENTHS OF A SECOND REMAINING!"

-June 19, 2016 - Breen called Game 7 of the 2016 NBA Finals between the Cleveland Cavaliers and the Golden State Warriors.
+June 19, 2016 – Breen called Game 7 of the 2016 NBA Finals between the Cleveland Cavaliers and the Golden State Warriors.
 With the game tied with less than two minutes remaining, Cavaliers' LeBron James blocked Warriors' Andre Iguodala's fastbreak layup.
-The Cavaliers went on to win the game and the championship by the final score of 93-89, ending Cleveland's 52-year major league championship drought.
+The Cavaliers went on to win the game and the championship by the final score of 93–89, ending Cleveland's 52-year major league championship drought.
 Since the Cavaliers also came back from a 3-1 deficit in this series, James's crucial block is known as one of the greatest defensive plays in NBA history.
 "Iguodala to Curry, back to Iguodala, up for the layup!
 OH, BLOCKED BY JAMES!
-LEBRON JAMES WITH THE REJECTION!"
+LeBron James with the rejection!"

 When the Knicks made the 2011 NBA Playoffs, Breen did not call any of the games for MSG due to his involvement with ESPN and ABC; he did call Games 3 (with the MSG broadcasts handled by Kenny Albert) and 4 for ESPN and ABC, respectively.